-- 1. Urban districts are required to submit electronically an "URBAN CLAIM" to the Financial Reporting and Accountability Branch by November 30.
-Payment is made on the basis of this submitted information, Urban Transportation Allocation Criteria and funding rates, and in accordance with the School Act and the Student Transportation Regulation, A.R.
-250/1998; amended A.R.
-197/2000. - Note that the 2009/2010 "URBAN CLAIM" includes the Urban Special Transportation section on the claim form; please refer to Section 1.31 Special Transportation for Urban Special Transportation Allocation Criteria and funding rates. - 2.
-Transportation support payments for each new school year will be paid at 100 per cent of the previous year's funded monthly amount until the review of the new funding application has been completed.
+1. Urban districts are required to submit electronically an "URBAN CLAIM" to the Business Operations and Stakeholder Support Branch by November 30.
+Payment is made on the basis of this submitted information, Urban Transportation Allocation Criteria and funding rates, and in accordance with the School Act and the Student Transportation Regulation.

+Note: the 2010/2011 "URBAN CLAIM" includes the Urban Special Transportation section on the claim form; refer to Section 1.29 Special Transportation for Urban Special Transportation Allocation Criteria and funding rates.

+- 2. Transportation support payments for each new school year will be paid at 100 per cent of the previous year's funded monthly amount until the review of the new funding application has been completed.
 If the new funding application has not been received by December 31, the January payment will be reduced to 75 per cent of the previous year funded monthly amount retroactive to September 1, and continued until the new funding application is received and reviewed. - Only funded students and funded children enrolled on the September count date are eligible for funding.
 Special consideration for the September count date may be given to school jurisdictions experiencing exceptional growth in transportation needs. - 4.
-Urban transportation funding is calculated by multiplying the number of eligible passengers and eligible transported ECS children by the urban transportation rate. - The funding an urban jurisdiction receives for rural students will be calculated using the Rural Transportation formula.
-These students cannot be included as eligible passengers under the Urban Transportation formula.

-- 6. Urban districts are required to retain the following information on file for a minimum of seven years and make it available for review by Alberta Education upon request.
-Items a), b), c), and d) should be kept in an electronic file and made available to Alberta Education either electronically or on a computer disc: - electronic geographic roadway maps of overall attendance areas and transportation service areas; - b) location of each student's residence (street addresses in town, villages and hamlets); - c) maps of individual bus routes; - d) a list of names of eligible transported ECS children transported by bus and the names and grades of eligible passengers; - e) records of route distance verified by an official(s) of the school jurisdiction; - f) copies of education service agreements; - g) copies of transportation agreements with school boards, private schools, charter schools and private ECS operators; - h) copies of current vehicle inspection certificates issued under the Traffic Safety Act; and - i) copies of contracts with: - i. operators of contracted school busses for regular transportation; - ii. parents providing transportation showing amounts paid.
+Urban transportation funding is calculated by multiplying the number of eligible passengers and eligible transported ECS children by the urban transportation rate. - 5.
+The funding an urban jurisdiction receives for rural students will be calculated using the Rural Transportation formula.
+These students cannot be included as eligible passengers under the Urban Transportation formula. - 6.
+Urban districts are required to retain the following information on file for a minimum of seven years and make it available for review by Alberta Education upon request.
+Items a), b), c), and d) should be kept in an electronic file and made available to Alberta Education: - a) geographic roadway maps of overall attendance areas and transportation service areas; - b) location of each student's residence (street addresses in town, villages and hamlets); - c) maps of individual bus routes; - d) a list of names of eligible transported ECS children transported by bus and the names and grades of eligible passengers; - e) records of route distance verified by an official(s) of the school jurisdiction; - f) copies of education service agreements; - g) copies of transportation agreements with school boards, private schools, charter schools and private ECS operators;

+- h) copies of completed route risk assessment forms - i) copies of current vehicle inspection certificates issued under the Traffic Safety Act, and - j) copies of contracts with: - i. operators of contracted school buses for regular transportation; - ii. parents providing transportation showing amounts paid.

-- 1. First Nations students who reside on a reserve shall not be counted as eligible passengers. - School jurisdictions may also qualify for Relative Cost of Purchasing Goods and Services Adjustment (RCPA) funding for transportation services.
-Please see details in Section 1.14.
+- 1. First Nations students who reside on a reserve shall not be counted as eligible passengers. - School jurisdictions may also qualify for Relative Cost of Purchasing Goods and Services Adjustment (RCPA) Funding for transportation services.
+Please see details in Section 1.13.

-Section 1.30 - Metro Urban Transportation
+Section 1.28 - Metro Urban Transportation Funding